Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Deflect - now is an active ability.
 Free action that costs 2 Focus, and allows the Templar to deflect the next attack directed at them.
 Lasts indefinitely, doesn't stack.
 [*] Stun Strike - now is a guaranteed hit and can be interrupted, and instead of disorientation stuns the target.
 [*] Invert - now can target both allied and enemy units, no longer costs Focus, and can be used with Momentum actions.
 [*] Void Conduit - now is a free action and always costs 2 Focus and lasts for 1 turn, and no longer deals initial damage.
 Cooldown removed.
-Can be interrupted now.
 New icon.
 [*] Ionic Storm - now triggers Momentum and instead of using its own damage values just hits enemies with Volt.
 Hits twice if used at 2 Focus.
 [*] Pillar - removed from the tree due to currently unsolvable bugs with the way it grants cover.
 [*] Overcharge, Exchange, Deep Focus, Arc Wave - replaced with new perks that fulfill similar purposes.